ClickHouse: Benchmark results

 According to benchmark tests conducted by its developers, for OLAP queries ClickHouse is more than 100 times faster than Hive (a DBMS based on the Hadoop technology stack) or MySQL (a common RDBMS).

+ClickHouse Inc. maintains ClickBench, an open and reproducible benchmark for analytical database systems, based on real-world web analytics data and designed to evaluate performance across diverse OLAP, OLTP, and cloud-native databases using standardized SQL queries and realistic workloads.
+A related benchmark, JSONBench, evaluates the JSON analytics capabilities of modern database systems using a real-world dataset of one billion Bluesky events.